Floods and Grants Pass

 How to Protect Our Community

 Keeping creeks and drains clear of debris and garbage is one of the easiest ways to reduce flood risk.
-Gilbert Creek and other creeks are drains that carry rainwater out of the city to the Rogue River and on to the ocean.
-When the creeks and the river become clogged with trash, debris or heavy vegetation, flooding is increased.
+Gilbert Creek and other creeks carry rainwater out of the city to the Rogue River.
+When waterways become clogged with trash, debris or heavy vegetation, flooding and flood risk is increased.
 City ordinances protect our community by prohibiting the dumping of materials into waterways and the construction of structures and fences within 20 feet from the edge of the bank.

 To report dumping, a blocked creek, or an illegal development, please call 541-450-6060.

 What To Do in a Flood

 - Turn your radio on.
 Stay informed by tuning in local radio broadcasts.
 The U.S. Weather Service notifies all radio stations when a flood is forecast.
 Keep a battery-powered radio on hand in case the electricity goes out.